 When you die, there may be inheritance tax to pay on your estate.
 Your estate is everything you own at the time of death, minus anything you owe.
 Normally, everything you own would include any payout from a life insurance policy, but you can arrange to have most life policies written in trust.
 This means that instead of the payout forming part of your estate, it goes directly to whoever you nominate – for example, your partner or children.

 As well as possibly reducing tax, writing a policy in trust ensures your survivors get the payout quickly instead of having to wait until your estate is sorted out, which could take months or even years.
 Ask the insurer about putting a life policy in trust.

 Usually, there is no extra charge for doing this.
 How cancer can affect buying life insurance If you’ve had cancer or you’re living with cancer, you will usually be offered an above-average premium or be refused cover altogether.
 Cover with an exclusion for cancer-related claims would be very unusual.

 Whether or not you can get life cover, and on what terms, will depend on the type of cancer you have and the stage it is at.
 The insurer will want a medical report and may ask you to have a medical examination.

 Some brokers specialise in arranging life cover if you have existing health problems.
 However, it’s difficult to predict whether a company will provide cover, because the decision will depend on your personal situation.

 An alternative to cashing in an endowment policy is to sell it through a specialist firm to someone else in return for cash immediately.
 The buyer takes over paying the premiums and receives the eventual payout from the policy.
-For advice about these options, contact a financial guide on 0808 808 00 00.
+For tips about these options, contact a financial guide on 0808 808 00 00.

 Bear in mind that if you draw cash from a life insurance policy during your lifetime, it won’t pay out to your beneficiaries if you die.
 You may want to take into account how they would manage financially before making a decision.